lizhineng/vehicle-license-china/README.md

 ## License

-The library is licensed under [the MIT license].
+The library is released under [the MIT license].

 [GA 36-2018]: https://std.samr.gov.cn/hb/search/stdHBDetailed?id=8B1827F150C5BB19E05397BE0A0AB44A
 [the MIT license]: LICENSE.md